applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_downsampling_factor.md

 Defines how strongly image data is smoothed in the time domain.

-This parameter is used to reduce breathing artifacts by performing downsampling and averaging over _s_ consecutive time frames.
+This parameter is used to reduce breathing artifacts by performing downsampling and averaging over s consecutive time frames.
 Set this value to 1 if the image data shall not be smoothed.
-Smaller values lead to increased computation time and possibly strong fluctuations in the extracted kinetic curves, while larger values decrease computation time but lead to reduced time resolution.
+Smaller values lead to increased computation time and possibly strong fluctuations in the extracted kinetic curves, while larger values decrease computation time while reducing the time resolution.